ansible/community-docs/integration_tests_quick_start_guide.rst

 The state now is like we do not have integration tests for the ``community.postgresql`` collection at all.
 So we can start writing integration tests from scratch.

-8. We will start with creating a ``setup`` target that will install all required packages and will run PostgreSQL.
+8. We will start with creating a ``setup`` target that will install all required packages and will launch PostgreSQL.
 Create the following directories:

 .. code:: bash